JLaydeJ/Project_1/README.md

 3. What were the most common powerball/powerplay numbers overall?
 ![Screenshot 2023-08-01 222844](https://github.com/JLaydeJ/Project_1/assets/134284646/a4e85951-b7dc-42be-8699-b7a626596877)
+This one is a little more interesting to us since two years have the same mode.
+Both 2020 and 2022 had a mode of 18.
+We did the same thing for this one, but grouped mode by year instead of month or day.

 4. What are the top five greatest dollar months jackpot?